Eliashberg theory with the external pair potential

 \section{Summary}

 Based on BCS model with EPP formulated in \cite{grig} in this work we have proposed analogous model with electron-phonon coupling and Coulomb coupling.
-We have obtained the generalized Eliashberg equations (\ref{2.4a},\ref{2.4b},\ref{2.5a},\ref{2.5b},\ref{2.6},) to the case of the external pair potential.
-As in BCS theory the electron-electron coupling is the cause of superconductivity, but not EPP, however the potential essentially renormalizes the order parameter.
+We have obtained the generalized Eliashberg equations (\ref{2.4a},\ref{2.4b},\ref{2.5a},\ref{2.5b},\ref{2.6}) for the case of the external pair potential.
+Only electron-electron coupling is the cause of the SC ordering, but not EPP, however the potential essentially renormalizes the order parameter.
 Solving these equations for the case $\upsilon>0$ (that is the pairing lowers the energy of the molecular structure, that supports superconductivity) we have obtained the following asymptotic solutions.

-If electron-phonon interaction is present only (the Coulomb pseudopotential is absent $\mu_{c}=0$) then the energy gap $\Delta$ does not vanish at any temperature, however the gap tends to zero faster (as $1/T^{2}$ - Eq.(\ref{2.11})) than the result of BCS theory (as $1/T$ - Eq.(\ref{1.7})) that is consequence of drop in efficiency of the el.-phon. interaction with increasing temperature.
-On the other hand the accounting of the Coulomb pseudopotential $\mu_{c}\neq 0$ leads to existence of critical temperature (\ref{2.16}).
-The critical temperature is determined by the coupling constants $g>\mu_{c}$ and the phonon frequency $\omega_{0}$ only but not by the potential $\upsilon$.
-The gap at $T\rightarrow T_{c}$ linearly depends on temperature difference $T_{c}-T$ - Eq.(\ref{2.17}), unlike the ordinary mean field theory without EPP where the temperature dependence of an order parameter is $\left(T_{c}-T\right)^{1/2}$.
+If electron-phonon interaction is present only (the Coulomb pseudopotential is absent $\mu_{c}=0$) then the energy gap $\Delta$ does not vanish at any temperature, however the gap tends to zero faster (as $1/T^{2}$ - Eq.(\ref{2.11})) than the result of BCS theory (as $1/T$ - Eq.(\ref{1.7})) that is consequence of decreasing of efficiency of the el.-el. interaction through phonons exchange with increasing temperature.
+On the other hand the accounting of the Coulomb pseudopotential $\mu_{c}\neq 0$ leads to existence of critical temperature (\ref{2.16}), which is much higher than one in pure material.
+The gap at $T\rightarrow T_{c}$ linearly depends on temperature difference $T_{c}-T$ - Eq.(\ref{2.17}), unlike the ordinary mean field theory without EPP where the temperature dependence of the order parameter is $\left(T_{c}-T\right)^{1/2}$.
 It should be noted that equilibrium uncorrelated pairs are present at $T>T_{c}$ even, unlike ordinary superconductors (which are described by BCS and Eliashberg theories).